 Strictly no braid

-8mm pellets can only be used to feed swims between April 1 and October 30 (2 x 1kg max of fishery pellets per session)
+8mm pellets can only be used to feed swims between January 1 and April

 Anglers must feed only with the fishery's own pellets (own hookbait can be used)